Skip to content

 A few habits keep this from biting you again:

-- Delete drafts you abandoned.
+• Delete drafts you abandoned.
 Drafts use phone storage.
-We checked the TikTok app on a Galaxy S24 loaded with dozens of drafts and found it taking up several gigabytes, and clearing the dead ones freed up a meaningful chunk of space.
+An account loaded with dozens of drafts can have TikTok taking up several gigabytes, and clearing the dead ones frees up a meaningful chunk of space.

 While you’re tightening up your TikTok workflow, a few related guides save time later: